woocommerce/action-scheduler/docs/api.md

 ### Return value

-`(integer|boolean)` The timestamp for the next occurrence, or false if nothing was found.
+`(integer|boolean)` The timestamp for the next occurrence of a pending scheduled action, true for an async or in-progress action or false if there is no matching action.

 ## Function Reference / `as_has_scheduled_action()`